petersona95/petebot/README.md

 1. Run the build file
 `docker build --build-arg local_build=true -t python-role-bot-dev .`

-2. Run that container locally
+2. Run the built container locally
 `docker run -p 5000:5000 python-role-bot-dev:latest`

 Tip: If you get "port is busy" you need to disable airplay in mac settings.
 It uses the same port as docker.